qemacs/qemacs/qe-manual.md

 Return `true` iff the command name invoked by the `#!` line pointed to by `p` matches one of the commands in `|` separated list pointed to by `list`.
 * both `#!/bin/perl` and `#!/bin/env perl` styles match list `"perl"`

+### `int match_strings(const char *s1, const char *s2, int len);`

+Find the length of the common prefix, only count complete UTF-8 sequences.

+* argument `s1` a valid string pointer

+* argument `s2` a valid string pointer

+* argument `len` the maximum number of bytes to compare.
+This count is assumed to only include complete UTF-8 sequences.

+Return the length of the common prefix, between `0` and `len`.

 ### `int memfind(const char *list, const char *s, int len);`